 - Oral examination: Now that the teeth are clean, vets do what they do best: ensure the health of your pet’s mouth.
 They’ll check every tooth for problems like wobbling, fractures, infection, gum disease, and cavities.
 Cats are especially prone to holes in their teeth that can cause bad infections.
 The rest of the mouth is checked for injuries, infection, and tumors.

 - Treatment: If your pet has been brushing like Doc said, it’s time to go home after some fluoride and rinsing!
 If, however, there are problem teeth, they’ll need to be removed surgically.
 Infections in the teeth cause a lot of pain in addition to smelling terrible, and removing them is the only way to ensure that your pet won’t endure it any longer.
 Once the stitches heal, they’ll be good as new!

 - At-Home Follow Up: The vet’s work is done for now, but yours is only beginning.
 Fido’s teeth will be evaluated during his annual physical exam, so dental hygiene at home is important if you want a gold star at your next appointment.
 Daily brushing, Hill’s/Greenies treats, or certain chew toys will combat tartar and keep your pet’s teeth healthy for years to come.
 The Veterinary Oral Health Council (VOHC) has compiled a convenient list of just such products!

 Are you ready to schedule a dental cleaning for your pet?
 See if your vet is offering a February special in honor of Pet Dental Health Month.
 If they aren’t, visit Animal Surgery and Care Center who is offering 10% off all dental cleanings scheduled in February.

 TAILored Pet Services is here to help with your dogs’ at-home dental needs by giving him treats to combat tarter after each of our walks.
-We have numerous monthly dog walking packages available so visit our monthly rates page for more information.
+We have numerous monthly dog walking packages available so contact us for more information.